-Having in mind the technology and information that we have at our disposal, it is time to look at the bigger picture and make some environmentally-sound decisions.
+Having in mind the technology and information that we have at our disposal, it is time to look at the bigger picture and make some environmentally sound decisions.
 If you choose and implement them correctly, you can expect a beneficial influence on both the environment and your business.
 So, here are a few suggestions on how to make your business more environmentally conscious in 2020.

-Strive towards a paperless office
+Strive toward a paperless office

 Digitalization brought about many changes – we are more productive in the workplace but the life pace has also quickened.
 Among the positive changes, we can enlist its influence on the need for paper.
 Namely, all documents and notes that used to collect dust in endless rows of folders have now moved to the digital planes where they can be managed much more effectively.